 If you use Linux you will still need to build ODBC driver before you can install it.
 So if you are using Linux or if you still want to build the driver by yourself for Windows, then keep reading.

 binary Ignite libraries.
-It means that you will need to build them prior to building the ODBC driver itself.
+This means that you will need to build them prior to building the ODBC driver itself.

-We assume here that you are using binary Ignite release.
-If you are using source release instead, than instead of
+We assume here that you are using the binary Ignite release.
+If you are using the source release, instead of

 %IGNITE_HOME%\platforms\cpp path you should use

 You will need MS Visual Studio 2010 or later to be able to build the ODBC driver on Windows.
-Once you have it, open Ignite solution
+Launch it and open Ignite solution

 %IGNITE_HOME%\platforms\cpp\project\vs\ignite.sln (or ignite_86.sln if you are running 32-bit platform), left-click on odbc project in the "Solution Explorer" and choose "Build".
 Visual Studio will automatically detect and build all the necessary dependencies.